 We believe in two very important elements in Charity Work:(1) Transparency of Funds – we want to show you where every single dollar will be invested (2) No Admin Charges – we have a phenomenal team of volunteers, and a generous support program to ensure that our administrative costs are always covered and that 100% of the dollars donated to us goes into the community.

 Donations of $2 or more to the Kids West, Western Sydney Paediatric Fund Raising Inc. (Kids West) are tax-deductible and the Australian Tax Office recognises these donations as having Deductible Gift Recipient (DGR) status.
 The amount you will be able to claim as a deduction on your tax return is dependent on your individual circumstances.
 Kids West cannot calculate the tax deduction you may be entitled to for your donation.

 Endorsed DGR: ABN – 25245034236 KIDSWEST WESTERN SYDNEY PAEDIATRIC FUNDRAISING INC

-Yes, corporate donations are eligible for tax deduction.
-Businesses can claim the same benefits from making a tax deductible donation that individuals do.
+Yes, corporate donations are eligible for a tax deduction.
+Businesses can claim the same benefits from making a tax-deductible donation that individuals do.